 Following are specifications for in-line, peninsula, end-cap, and island booths.
 No walls, partitions, decorations, or other obstructions may be erected without adequate see-through to neighboring exhibitors.
-Exhibitors who wish to use any nonstandard booth equipment or any signs, decorations, or arrangements of display material that conflict in any way with these regulations must submit two copies of a detailed sketch or proposed layout (including dimensions) at least 10 days before the convention for approval by the director, convention and meeting services.
+Exhibitors who wish to use any non-standard booth equipment or any signs, decorations, or arrangements of display material that conflict in any way with these regulations must submit two copies of a detailed sketch or proposed layout (including dimensions) at least 10 days before the convention for approval by the director, Convention and Meeting Services.

 Standard In-Line Linear Booth

 Standard in-line booths must not be higher than 8’ at the back wall and 4’ on the side dividers along the aisles.
 Display fixtures over 4’ in height must be confined to that area of the exhibit booth which is within 5 feet of the backline.

 A peninsula booth is defined as two or more booths facing a cross-aisle — essentially an island exhibit attached to the end of a row of in-line linear booths.
 Peninsula booths must not be higher than 16’ at the back wall and can only extend 5’ to the left and right from the center backline.
 The exhibit must then drop to the 4' height maximum of in-line linear booths, The 16’ in height can extend to the front of the booth as long as it is centered within the back wall limit.
 To ensure adequate see-through of peninsula booths (and to avoid on-site display changes or alterations), Convention management requires peninsula booth display blueprints or sketches be forwarded to the exhibit sales director 10 days prior to the convention.